-• Demonstrate knowledge of concepts and theories in Algebra, Analysis, Ordinary and Partial Differential Equations, and Applied Statistics.
-These include:

-- o theories of measure and integration, - o algebraic structures, - o families of ordinary and partial differential equations and properties of their solutions, and - o applications of statistical techniques and models. - · Be able to prove statements about fundamental concepts in the listed areas, - · Develop and apply problem solving techniques in applied and pure mathematics, o Apply major theoretical, analytical, and computational techniques and concepts to analyze, construct, and solve ordinary and partial differential equations used in realistic models of practical importance
+- Demonstrate knowledge of concepts and theories in Algebra, Analysis, Ordinary and Partial Differential Equations, and Applied Statistics.
+These include: - o theories of measure and integration, - o algebraic structures, - o families of ordinary and partial differential equations and properties of their solutions, and - o applications of statistical techniques and models. - · Be able to prove statements about fundamental concepts in the listed areas, - \cdot Develop and apply problem solving techniques in applied and pure mathematics, - · Develop and use mathematical models in applied areas and analyze the outcomes of those models, with technology assistance when necessary, - · Demonstrate in depth knowledge in two areas of their choice.
+Possible demonstrations of this knowledge include: - o Data processing using modern techniques and algorithms such as multivariate statistical analysis or signal analysis - o Apply major theoretical, analytical, and computational techniques and concepts to analyze, construct, and solve ordinary and partial differential equations used in realistic models of practical importance - o Proving statements involving measure theory and Lebesgue integration - o Solving problems and demonstrating proofs involving field extensions, quotient structures, and Galois theory - o Demonstrating understanding of algebraic structures from a geometric standpoint